magento/merchdocs/src/sales-channels/asc/cancel-unshipped-order.md

 title: Cancel an Unshipped Order
 ---

 Amazon orders can only be canceled if they are in an `Unshipped` status.
 If the order is pending or partially shipped (unshipped), the order can only be canceled through your Amazon Seller Central account.
+If the item has been shipped, returns and exchanges must also be handled in your Amazon Seller Central Account.

 {:.bs-callout .bs-callout-info}
 If you have [order import]({% link sales-channels/asc/order-settings.md %}) enabled, orders are managed in the [Magento orders workflow]({% link sales/orders.md %}).
 If [order import]({% link sales-channels/asc/order-settings.md %}) is disabled, you must manage your orders in Amazon Seller Central.